-The other information comprises the information included in the Statement of Accounts 2020/21, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the Narrative Statement, other than the financial statements and our auditor's report thereon.
+The Chief Finance Officer is responsible for the other information

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.